visipedia/annotation_tools/README.md

 --denormalize
 ```

-Clear the database:
+We provide a convenience function to clear the collections that have been created when loading a dataset:
 ```
 python -m annotation_tools.db_dataset_utils --action drop
 ```

 # Editing an Image

-Use the image id and go to the url `localhost:8008/edit_image/397133`, where the image id is `397133` in this case.
+This tool is meant to be used by a "super user."
+It is a convenient tool to visualize and edit all annotations on an image.
+All changes will overwrite the annotations in the database.
+To edit a specific image, use the image id (which you specified in the dataset file that you loaded in the previous section) and go to the url `localhost:8008/edit_image/397133`, where the image id is `397133` in this case.
 Make any modificaiton to the image that you need to and save the annotations.
 Note that when saving the annotations you directly overwrite the previous version of the annotations.

-Note that we currently support editing the class labels, bounding boxes, and keypoints.
+We currently support editing the class labels, bounding boxes, and keypoints.
 Editing segmentations is not currently supported.

 # Collecting Bounding Boxes

+We support creating bounding box tasks, where each task is composed of a group of images that needed to be annotated with bounding boxes for a *single* category.
+Each task has a specific `id` and is accessible via `localhost:8008/bbox_task/0a95f07a`, where `0a95f07a` is the task id.
+Similar to datasets, you'll need to create a json file that specifies the bounding box tasks and then load that file into the tool.

 Data format:
 ```
+{
+  'instructions' : [bbox_task_instructions],
+  'tasks' : [bbox_task]
+}

 bbox_task_instructions{
   id : str
   title : str